MatteoLarrode/Research-InterestGroups-PolicyRisk/README.md

 <p>
 A first iteration of the proposal studied the behaviour of interest groups in advocating various immigration policies in the US, depending on their associated levels of risk.
 This project was unfortunately not awarded the grant.
 However, the new iteration has been reframed and reworked using the valuable feedback received from the NSF.
 First, the project turned its attention away from immigration and in the direction of energy policy.
-This decision has been made to align with the redefinition of the scope studied by the proposal.
-Indeed, for this new iteration, observations in lobbying behaviour in the face of uncertain policy outcomes are being integrated into a broader framework of policy change theory.
-This new framework, inspired by L.C.
-Stokes' qualitative research, places interest groups as its key element and would benefit from quantitative support.
-We are confident that this change in scope and subject would be a better fit to attract the curiosity of NSF decision-makers.
+Moreover, for this new iteration, observations in lobbying behaviour in the face of uncertain policy outcomes are being integrated into a broader framework of policy change theory.
+This new framework is inspired by L.C.
+Stokes' qualitative research placing interest groups as its key element.
+Our research would bring quantiative support to this framework, more precisely to its "fog of enactment" component.
 </p>

 ##  Model interest groups' behaviour regarding clean energy policy in the US